russtoku/uipa/README.md

     python manage.py runserver

 The admin user is created from a fixture file and its password is *testing*.
+Two regular users are also created and their password is the same.

+At this point, visit http://127.0.0.1:8000/ in your browser and you should see the home page for uipa.org.

 Log on to the Admin site at http://127.0.0.1:8000/uipa-admin/.
 You can create or modify flatpages there.

-At this point, visit http://127.0.0.1:8000/ in your browser and you should see the home page for uipa.org.

 ### Searching for public agencies or requests